 Favorite Poem Project: The Summer Poetry Institute

-Twelfth Annual Poetry Institute for Educators
+The Sixteenth Annual Poetry Institute for Educators

 The Institute encourages conversations among teachers about past successes, challenges, and insights in bringing poetry to students in their various communities.
-Teachers work in groups throughout the week to develop lessons inspired by FPP materials and by the presenters, five award-winning American poets.
-Past faculty include poets Maggie Dietz, Mark Doty, David Ferry, Louise Glück, Major Jackson, Gail Mazur, Heather McHugh, Carl Phillips, and Rosanna Warren.
+Teachers work in groups throughout the week to develop lessons inspired by FPP materials and by the presenters, award-winning American poets.
+Past faculty include poets Maggie Dietz, Mark Doty, David Ferry, Louise Glück, Major Jackson, Gail Mazur, Eric McHenry, Heather McHugh, Carl Phillips, and Rosanna Warren.
 The Institute offers participants a fresh, energizing approach to poems, invaluable materials for teaching, and refreshed ways to invigorate their instructional habits and practices.
 The central idea is that experience of the poem should precede analysis.

 The responses of past participants provide a testament to the Institute’s transformative potential in their lives as teachers and lovers of poetry.

 What a lovely balance of being exposed to masters of the craft and having time to reflect with colleagues.
 A nice mix of pedagogy and content.
 I felt so fortunate to be in the presence of the poets, like a hungry new student (it made me want to go BACK to school!!).
 The focus on experiencing poems, not dissecting, analyzing, and assessing was so refreshing.
 I loved that the process of reading, writing, living, feeling poetry was the purpose.

 The poetry institute was a reaffirmation of why I love poetry as well as a reminder of why I became a teacher.
 I aim to spark the same kind of love for poetry in others.
 I believe this week-long institute has given me the tools to do just that!

 –Louisa Levine, Campbell High School, North Hollywood, CA